roccojiang/roccojiang.github.io/index.md

 title: About me
 ---

-I'm a third-year student at [Imperial College London](https://www.imperial.ac.uk/) studying [Computing](https://www.imperial.ac.uk/computing/).
+I'm a third-year student at [Imperial College London](https://www.imperial.ac.uk/) studying [Computing](https://www.imperial.ac.uk/computing/) with an integrated Masters.
 I have an interest in functional programming and programming language theory in general.

-Currently, I am highly enjoying learning about type theory in the excellent [Type Systems for Programming Languages](https://www.doc.ic.ac.uk/~svb/TSfPL/) course.
+Currently, I'm really enjoying learning about type theory in the excellent [Type Systems for Programming Languages](https://www.doc.ic.ac.uk/~svb/TSfPL/) course.

-You can find my blog posts on computing-related topics [here](/posts), as well as other miscellaneous rambles and thoughts.
+You can find my blog posts on computing-related topics [here](/posts).

 ## Projects
 Below is a brief selection of my more interesting projects: